-2021 Peer Group
+2022 Peer Group

-In January 2021, the Compensation Committee reviewed and updated our peer group to include the group of companies set forth below based on, among other considerations, objective size criteria, including industry, market capitalization, headcount, pipeline, location, scope of operations and commercial stage.
-We refer to this peer group of 18 companies as the "2021 Peer Group."
-These companies had 2020 12-month average market capitalization of between \$548 million and \$4.361 billion, with a median 12-month average market capitalization of \$1.089 billion.
-In January 2021 when this 2021 Peer Group was approved by the Compensation Committee, our market capitalization was similar to the median market capitalization of the 2021 Peer Group.
-Therefore, the Compensation Committee also considered the 2021 Peer Group data in determining the 2021 compensation decisions in February 2021 and when reviewing our executive compensation program for 2022.
+In the first quarter of 2021, the Compensation Committee reviewed and updated our peer group to include the group of companies set forth below based on, among other considerations, objective size criteria, including industry, market capitalization, headcount, pipeline, location, scope of operations and commercial stage.
+This Peer Group was reconsidered in the third quarter of 2021 and determined to remain suitable for 2022 compensation decisions.
+We refer to this peer group of 18 companies as the "2022 Peer Group."
+These companies had 2020 12-month average market capitalizations of between \$548 million and \$4.361 billion, with a median 12-month average market capitalization of \$1.089 billion.
+In November 2021, when this 2022 Peer Group was reapproved by the Compensation Committee to inform 2022 compensation, our \$1.08 billion market capitalization was similar to the median 12-month average market capitalization of the peer companies.

-2021 Peer Group
+2022 Peer Group